 Participating in these spiritual practices allows Hindus to attain spiritual growth, inner peace, and a deeper understanding of their role in the universe.
 The rich traditions and teachings of Hinduism provide valuable insights into the interconnectedness of life and the quest for spiritual fulfillment.

-Buddhism, founded by Siddhartha Gautama, who achieved enlightenment under a sacred fig tree, emphasizes the middle way as a path to spiritual liberation.
+Buddism -one of the Major Religions - Higher PowerBuddhism, founded by Siddhartha Gautama, who achieved enlightenment under a sacred fig tree, emphasizes the path to enlightenment as a means of spiritual liberation.

 The Four Noble Truths form the foundation of Buddhist teachings: